 - Vermont road signs, road markings and signals

 After your driver education program is complete, your drivers ed provider will submit a certificate of course completion to the state on your behalf.
 Once the state has received this information, you will be eligible to apply for your driver license.

 Getting Behind the Wheel after Drivers Ed Vermont

 The next step in the graduated licensing program is to obtain a junior drivers license.
 This license will allow you to drive unsupervised but comes with a number of restrictions.
-For more information on how to obtain a junior license and the restrictions it carries, visit the Graduated License Law and Junior License pages of the Vermont DMV website.
+For more information on how to obtain a junior license and the restrictions it carries, visit the Graduated License Law page of the Vermont DMV website.